 This had been recommended around on sites online – so of course, I was out hunting for this as my breakfast.
 So I got off the nearest stop which is Geumnamno4(sa)-ga, and imagine my surprise when I chanced upon this billboard on a building right outside the station exit…

-I wasn’t even trying to find this although I did read up and did consider including this in my itinerary – it was home to TVXQ Yunho, BTS J-hope, and of course a lot more Kpop stars!
+I wasn’t even trying to find this although I did read it up – it was home to TVXQ Yunho, BTS J-hope, and of course a lot more Kpop stars!
 I didn’t go in however, was really surprised with my finding though. 😀

 This place is popular for their Buckwheat noodle (momil-guksu) or in my interpretation – momil is “buckwheat”.
 So essentially, most of the items on menu are talking about variants of the Buckwheat noodle.
 I went for the simplest variant which was the momil-guksu: Buckwheat noodle soup.